nakshatra-droid/job_platform_docs/docs/functional_documentation.md

 ## Conclusion

 The **Job Platform** successfully bridges the gap between job seekers and employers by providing a **secure**, **intuitive**, and **cloud-enabled** recruitment system.
-It demonstrates strong technical capabilities through the use of **React, Node.js, Express, PostgreSQL**, and **AWS S3**, while also maintaining clarity, scalability, and user-centric design.
+It demonstrates strong technical capabilities through the use of **React, Node.js, Express, PostgreSQL** while also maintaining clarity, scalability, and user-centric design.

 This documentation outlines every essential component required to understand, evaluate, and enhance the system — ensuring a comprehensive representation of both **academic and professional-grade software engineering practices**.